MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

 - A **Cognitive Services** resource, which provides AI services for skills that your search solution can use to enrich the data in the data source with AI-generated insights.
 - A **Storage account** with a blob container in which the documents to be searched are stored.

+> **Important**: Your Azure Cognitive Search and Cognitive Services resources must be in the same location!

 ### Create an Azure Cognitive Search resource

+1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
-1. Return to the home page of the Azure portal, and then select the **&#65291;Create a resource** button, search for *search*, and create a **Azure Cognitive Search** resource with the following settings:
+2. Select the **&#65291;Create a resource** button, search for *search*, and create a **Azure Cognitive Search** resource with the following settings:
     - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *The same resource group as your storage account and cognitive services resource*
+    - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
     - **URL**: *Enter a unique name*
-    - **Location**: *The same location as your storage account*
+    - **Location**: *Select a location - note that your Azure Cognitive Search and Cognitive Services resources must be in the same location*
     - **Pricing tier**: Basic

-2. Wait for deployment to complete, and then go to the deployed resource.
+3. Wait for deployment to complete, and then go to the deployed resource.
-3. Review the **Overview** page on the blade for your Azure Cognitive Search resource in the Azure portal.
+4. Review the **Overview** page on the blade for your Azure Cognitive Search resource in the Azure portal.
 Here, you can use a visual interface to create, test, manage, and monitor the various components of a search solution; including data sources, indexes, indexers, and skillsets.

 ### Create a Cognitive Services resource

-If you don't already have on in your subscription, you'll need to provision a **Cognitive Services** resource.
+If you don't already have one in your subscription, you'll need to provision a **Cognitive Services** resource.
 Your search solution will use this to enrich the data in the datastore with AI-generated insights.

 1. Return to the home page of the Azure portal, and then select the **&#65291;Create a resource** button, search for *cognitive services*, and create a **Cognitive Services** resource with the following settings:
     - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *The same resource group as your storage account*
+    - **Resource group**: *The same resource group as your Azure Cognitive Search resource*
-    - **Region**: *Choose any available region*
+    - **Region**: *The same location as your Azure Cognitive Search resource*
     - **Name**: *Enter a unique name*
     - **Pricing tier**: Standard S0
 2. Select the required checkboxes and create the resource.